hal-platform/hal/README.md

 - Encrypted Properties
 - Credentials
-    - Currently only used by AWS deployments (EB, EC2, S3)
+    - Currently only used by AWS deployments (EB, CD, S3)

 #### 3. QKS Symmetric Encryption